FastyBird/modbus-connector/docs/Home.md

  [OK] Device register was successfully created
 ```

-If your device have more register, you could continue answering and configuring another registers.
+If your device have more registers, you could continue answering and configuring another registers.

+### Connectors, Devices and Registers management

+With this console command you could manage all your connectors, their devices and registers.
+Just use the main menu to navigate to proper action.

 # Troubleshooting